The translation of this document is outdated.

 fulfilled by the vice-chairperson of the largest local government

-inhabitants, if local governments do not agree otherwise.
+governments do not agree otherwise.

 The supervisory council shall act in accordance with the

-municipality councils in which the competence and the procedures
+which the competence and the procedures for activities of the

-for activities of the supervisory council as well as the
+supervisory council as well as the procedures for the selection

-procedures for the selection of the chairperson of the council,
+of the chairperson of the council, the rights and obligations of

-the rights and duties of the members of the council and the
+the members of the council and the procedures for the replacement

-procedures for the replacement shall be regulated.
+shall be regulated.

 [17 July 2008]